 These distractions, you really should put in some effort to control them.
-Telecommuting isn’t a code for, “sit at home and do whatever you want.”
-One of the advantages of telecommuting is that you can create a nice quiet space for you to get your work done; something an open office environment doesn’t provide.
+Telecommuting isn’t a code for “sit at home and do whatever you want.”
+One of the advantages of telecommuting is that you can create a beautiful quiet space for you to get your work done; something an open office environment doesn’t typically provide.

 3. You will get interrupted, cut off, talked over, and you will interrupt others, cut them off, and talk over them.